akshayshedbalkar/cpp_alpha_vantage/README.md

 - Time data about any symbol can be fetched and absolute values can be plotted
 - Time data of various symbols can be fetched and absolute values can be plotted on the same plot
+- Data is saved in a file in csv format with the symbol name as filename

 ### Basic usage: